woodgerfaugas/WoodgerFaugas/README.md

 <h3 align="center">I'm a lifelong learner, and tech craftsman, who took on coding out of necessity.</h3>

-- 🔭 I’m currently and mainly working on [research projects in sciences (e.g., involving Python-guided webscraping.)](https://orcid.org/0000-0002-9817-3932)
+- 🔭 I’m currently, and almost exclusively, working on [research projects in the biomedical sciences (e.g., studying physiology using Python-guided webscraping.)](https://orcid.org/0000-0002-9817-3932)

-- 🌱 I’m currently learning **Frameworks, courses etc.**
+- 🌱 I’m currently learning **Medicine and Python.**

 - 🤝 I’m looking for help with [project name](project link)